epilot-dev/docs/docs/entities/attributes.md

 ### Composed Expressions

-At the moment, a composed expression can only be combined by 1 type of logical operator.
-Which means, you can have a full expression composed by ANDs or by ORs.
+At the moment, a composed expression can only be combined by one type of logical operator at a time.
+Which means, you can have a full expression composed by ANDs or by ORs, but not by both.

+Examples:

+✅ `type="electric" AND is_rechargeable="true"`

+❌ `type = "electric" AND is_rechargeable = "true" OR is_recharges_count > "1"`